Unity7/Unity7/README.md

 ## About Me

 Hey My Name is Bay Bui.
 I am a Tech Enthusiast.
-I am looking forward to learn new skills and add them in the list.
+I am looking forward to learning new skills and add them in the list.

 ## Coding Profiles